 Medical Staff and Other Professionals

 Staff may include the treating physician, specialized physicians, nurses, counselors, and volunteers.
 Working together, these professionals create a customized plan to best care for the patient.

 Staff members can have varying shifts depending on their employer's policies.
 Some hospice staff work 24 hour shifts, while others employ night shift only professionals and separate day shift professionals.
 The ultimate goal is to make sure whoever the treating staff member is gets plenty of rest and time for self care so they can best treat the patient during their shift.

 Medical staff may help coach family members and answer questions when it comes to visiting the patient.
 Counselors and members of the clergy may provide psychological support throughout the process for the patient and their family members.

-After Patient Has Passed Away
+After Patient Has Passed Away in Hopsice

 After your loved one passes away, a medical professional will pronounce the death and document it in the client's records.
 The family is able to speak with the treating staff about religious preferences or customs that they would like observed.
 Typically, families are allowed to spend time with the deceased and begin the process of grieving.
 The body may be bathed and dressed when the family is ready, and paperwork will need to be filled out.
 Families who are having a funeral may contact a funeral home or a have a staff member do so.
 Hospice staff provide counseling, support, and resources during this overwhelming time.